-- Every individual who is an Indian resident, irrespective of their race, religion or gender, is eligible to apply for an Aadhaar number.
+- Every individual who is an Indian resident, irrespective of their race, religion, or gender, is eligible to apply for an Aadhaar number.

-- This initiative was facilitated by the government of India to ensure that each resident of India had a unique identification number so that people could enjoy benefits of welfare schemes of the government.
+- This initiative was facilitated by the government of India to ensure that each resident of India had a unique identification number so that people could enjoy the benefits of the welfare schemes of the government.

 Aadhaar for Minors